scottalmond/EscapeRoom/resources/DESIGN.md

 The only other option appears to be to use a looping pre-rendered background video, and reposition it on the screen in response to player motions to simulate changes in the direction of view.
 Using this technique improved the frame rate to the point the foreground object rending was the limiting factor (~25 FPS).

-- Implementation [TIER 3] [Software]: The background will consist of a ~60 second looping video (in a 10 minute average play through, the video will loop 10 times).
+- Implementation [TIER 3] [Software]: The background will consist of a ~60 second looping video.
 This video will depict a hyperspace effect emanating from the center to simulate motion of the pod moving foward.
+	- In a 10 minute average play through, the background video will loop 10 times

 - Implementation [TIER 3] [Software]: The Background will be built up using the following steps in pre-production:
 	- Generating a large rectangular hyperspace background that tessellates with itself